-Any individual may make an anonymous report concerning an act of Prohibited Conduct, including through the Colleges' Sexual Misconduct Online Reporting Form available on the 'Report an Incident' tab at www. hws.edu/titleix.
+Any individual may make an anonymous report concerning an act of Prohibited Conduct, including through the Colleges' Sexual Misconduct Online Reporting Form.
 Any individual may report with or without disclosing a name, identifying involved persons, or requesting any action.
 Anonymous reports will go to the Title IX Coordinator and Campus Safety for review and appropriate response and action.

 Individuals who would like to make an anonymous report are encouraged to call the Title IX Coordinator to discuss options and may do so without identifying themselves or reporting any details about an incident, such as dates, times, locations, names of involved individuals and the nature of the incident.
 Depending on the information provided, the Colleges' ability to take action in response to an anonymous report may be limited.